 Virginia Partnership Launches “Prevent Balloon Litter” Sites

-The state’s coastal zone management program and partners offer ideas to lessen the threat, spotlighting fun and expressive ways to celebrate without producing litter.
+The Takeaway: The state’s coastal zone management program and partners offer ideas to lessen the threat, spotlighting fun and expressive ways to celebrate without producing litter.

 Researchers have identified balloon litter as one of the five deadliest kinds of debris for marine wildlife.
 The Virginia Coastal Zone Management Program launched a website and Facebook page with its partners that encourages litter-free ideas for celebrating, remembering, and honoring important people in our lives.
 Partners in the effort are Clean Virginia Waterways of Longwood University and the Eco Maniac Company, which also helped perform extensive public surveys to develop site messages.

 Partners around the world are endorsing and sharing PreventBalloonLitter.org, including an ecological education and research field station in Mexico, a company that leads cleanups in South Africa, and a South Korean nonprofit that aims to reduce marine debris in East Asia and the Pacific.

 Visitors to the sites can find the following aids:

 - Information about the harmful impacts of balloon litter

 - A link to Joyful Send-off for more wedding-celebration ideas